-3. Contractor Liability Insurance Certificates
+3. Contractor Liability Insurance Certificates (02/05/2024)

 To help protect a parish from potential liability loss when utilizing contractors for projects around the parish, school, cemetery, or with an auxiliary organization, a certificate of liability insurance coverage should be obtained for every contractor providing services to the parish.
 These certificates of liability insurance should be issued by the contractor's insurance company, be in the amount of \$1 million or more, and name the parish, Diocese, and Bishop as additional insureds.
 If the contractor employs workers on the project, he should also have workman's compensation insurance and provide proof of that as well.
 All contractors and service providers working at the parish should have insurance and provide these certificates prior to starting work.
 In an emergency situation, these certificates should be obtained as soon as practical after the work begins.
 Since certificate expire annually, please obtain a new one each year.
+Please retain all old certificates in case a problem arises from work done in a previous year.
+An alphabetized binder with a section for current forms and a section for previous forms is a best practice.